dariolitardi/smartecgrepo/README.md

 In the graph below we reported the first test: the execution times in milliseconds varying the number of the instances.
 <img src="pictures/stm32_times.PNG"  width="650"  height="400"/>
-Comparison between the number of the instances and the execution times on STM32 board.
+Comparison between the number of the instances and the execution times of the classification of a new instance on STM32 board.

 The results of the second test are displayed in the chart below: the execution times in milliseconds changing the hardware platform.
 In this case the fixed number of the instances of the dataset is 2000.